 2. Sometimes, the curb is all you need.

 When you have decent items that you just don’t want, try placing them at the curb with a handwritten sign that says “Free” or “Take Me.”
 There are plenty of folks out there who like to scoop a good find on the day before trash day each week.
-Many metal collectors drive the neighborhoods in pickup trucks to grab metal items that have been set out, like rusted out grills or old kitchen sinks.
+Many metal collectors drive the neighborhoods to grab metal items that have been set out, like rusted-out grills or old kitchen sinks.

 If you have the time and inclination, you could host a garage sale or sell through popular websites.